-Shards of metal will be ground from the club face, so if you aren’t confident in what you are doing, you could scratch the surface of your club in an undesired location, leading to a negative effect on its performance, rather than an improved outcome.
+When using a groove sharpener, shards of metal will be ground from the club face, so if you aren’t confident in what you are doing you could scratch the surface of your club in an undesired location, leading to a negative effect on its performance, rather than an improved outcome.

 It is also vital you identify whether you have ‘U’ shaped or ‘V’ shaped grooves before sharpening, as different shaped grooves will require the use of a different shaped sharpening tool.